-The Career Center provides registration information and materials for many of the following standardized tests:
+The Career Center provides registration information and practice materials for many of the following standardized tests:

 PSAT/NMSQT: Preliminary Scholastic Aptitude Test and National Merit Scholarship Qualifying Test.
-This nationally administered test is only given on the third Tuesday and Saturday in October.
+This nationally administered test is given once a year in October.
 Mission San Jose High School tests our students on Saturday.
-The PSAT/NMSQT gives students an opportunity to become aware of the types of questions they will confront on the Scholastic Aptitude Test.
-Junior year scores qualify students for the National Merit Scholarship Program.
+The PSAT/NMSQT assesses reading, math, and writing skills, provides excellent practice for the SAT.
+Junior year scores may qualify students for the National Merit Scholarship Program.
 Students register for the PSAT at the Career Center approximately two weeks prior to test day.

-SAT I: The Scholastic Aptitude Test is required by many colleges and universities as part of the college admissions process.
-This is a three-hour test, which measures verbal, and mathematics skills.
-It should be noted that most colleges and universities will accept either SAT I or ACT scores.
+SAT: The Scholastic Aptitude Test (SAT) is required by many colleges and universities as part of the college admissions process.
+This three-hour test measures verbal and mathematics skills.
 Students may register for this test online at www.collegeboard.com or use the forms available in the Career Center.

-SAT II: The SAT II are subject based tests in writing, mathematics, literature, history, science, and languages.
+SAT Subject: The SAT Subject Tests are subject based tests in writing, mathematics, literature, history, science and languages other than English.
 Some colleges and universities require these tests for admission.
-The University of California requires three of them: Writing, mathematics and one from English literature, foreign languages, science or social studies.
 Each test is one hour long.
 You may take more than one subject test on any given test day, with the exception of the March testing time, when only the SAT is administered.
-The registration procedure for this test is the same as the SAT I. See information on the Score Choice Option below.
+The registration procedure for this test is the same as the SAT.

-AP: The Advanced Placement exams are given in May.
+AP: The Advanced Placement (AP) exams are given in May.
 AP courses and exams represent the beginning of college-level academic challenges.
-Scoring a 3, 4, or 5 (out of 5) will often enable a student to receive college units of credit (upon matriculation at a college or university).
+Scoring a 3, 4, or 5 (out of 5) may often enable a student to receive college units of credit (upon matriculation at a college or university).
 This is at the discretion of the college or university and is typically elective credits.
-In early spring, the Mission San Jose High School registration procedures will be announced.
+In early spring, the Mission San Jose High School AP exam registration procedures will be announced.

 When should I take my standardized tests?

-1) Students may take tests up to, and including, December of their senior year and be fine for college admissions.
-The only consistent exception is that those students who wish to apply Early Decision or Early Action need to be done by October.
-It has also been the trend for Sonoma State, Cal Poly, SLO and Chico to want the SAT I completed by October.
+1) Students may take tests up to, and including, December of their senior year and be fine for most college admissions.
+The only consistent exception is for students who plan to apply Early Decision or Early Action and need to be done by October.
+It has also been the trend for some CSU’s (Sonoma State, Fullerton, SLO and Chico) to want the SAT completed by October.
 Always check each campus website and CSU Mentor for admissions requirements and test deadlines.

-3) SAT Subject tests are subject based tests and should therefore be taken in June, when you have completed the year of study.
+3) SAT Subject tests are subject based tests and are best taken in June, ater you have completed the year of study in that subject.

 - Relax; get the lay of the land.
-The only test that you might take at the end of your freshman year is the SAT II subject test in Biology if you have completed Honors Biology and plan to major in a closely related subject.
+The only test that you might take at the end of your freshman year is the SAT Subject Test in Biology, if you have completed Honors Biology and plan to major in a closely related subject.
 Check specific colleges’ requirements for SAT subject tests.

-- October: The PLAN (the practice ACT) or the PSAT if you are in the Honors track as practice for the ACT or SAT.
+- October: The PLAN (the practice ACT) or the PSAT if you are on the Honors track as practice for the ACT or SAT.
 Practice only test, not required by colleges.
 Only for practice by student.

 - May: Any appropriate AP exams

-The Summer between the 10th and the 11th graderade
+The Summer between the 10th and 11th grades

-- For those students who decide to prepare for the SAT exams, this is the best spot for that effort.
+- For students who decide to prepare for the SAT, this is the best time slot for that effort.
 Since grades are considerably more important than test scores, students should move SAT preparation out of the school year and into the summer slot, thus reducing the pressure during junior year.

-- October: Take your first SAT I exam, but only if you prepared during the recently concluded summer
+- October: Take the SAT exam, but only if you prepared during the recently concluded summer

 - October: Take the PSAT.
-The junior year PSAT is the exam that is used to qualify students for the National Merit Scholarship Program.
+The Junior year PSAT is the exam used to qualify students for the National Merit Scholarship Program.
 This test is practice for the SAT.
 Not required by colleges.

-- March or May: Take the SAT I. For many students this will be their first crack at the exam
+- March or May: Take the SAT.
+For many students this will be their first time taking the exam

 - May: Take the appropriate AP exams